Alice C. Linsley

 As a biblical anthropologist, I seek to understand the cultural context of the Bible, especially at the oldest, pre-Abrahamic foundations.
 Biblical Anthropology concerns itself with antecedents.
 The oldest layers of the biblical material reveal a binary and hierarchically structured worldview relative to gender, blood, circumcision, cosmology and priesthood.
 This is not a popular idea in these egalitarian times, but it is important that we understand the biblical worldview to discern falsehood from truth.
 A blow to the binary distinctions strikes the very heart of Christianity, for without this understanding, the Incarnation and Sacrifice of Jesus Christ is meaningless.
 Were all equal, there would be none greater than ourselves who could stoop to save us.

-Related reading: Genesis and Jacques Derrida; Ontology and the Philosophical Project; Binary Sets in the Ancient World; Blood and Binary Distinctions; Binary Opposition and Narrative; Binary Distinctions and Kenosis; Gender Reversal and Sacred Mystery; Reality is Cross Shaped; Sweeping Away Gender and the Binary Distinctions; Full documentary "Claude Lévi-Strauss in His Own Worlds" (2008)
+Related reading: Something Older; Genesis and Jacques Derrida; Ontology and the Philosophical Project; Binary Sets in the Ancient World; Blood and Binary Distinctions; Binary Opposition and Narrative; Binary Distinctions and Kenosis; Gender Reversal and Sacred Mystery; Reality is Cross Shaped; Sweeping Away Gender and the Binary Distinctions; Full documentary "Claude Lévi-Strauss in His Own Worlds" (2008)